karikashah/Closures-in-Javascript/README.md

 * **Review**

-1. The closure remembers the variables from the place where it is defined, no matter where it is executed.
-2. In many object-oriented programming languages, there is a way to limit the visibility of a variable from outside its scope.
+1. In many object-oriented programming languages, there is a way to limit the visibility of a variable from outside its scope.
+The closure remembers the variables from the place where it is defined, no matter where it is executed.
-3. It is unwise to unnecessarily create functions within other functions if closures are not needed for a particular task, as it will negatively affect script performance both in terms of processing speed and memory consumption.
+2. It is unwise to unnecessarily create functions within other functions if closures are not needed for a particular task, as it will negatively affect script performance both in terms of processing speed and memory consumption.

 ### 3. Currying: Functional programming
 Currying is a process in functional programming in which we can transform a function with multiple arguments into a sequence of nesting functions.
 It returns a new function that expects the next argument inline.